 The denial of SEO

 But, if you’re not a crazy-famous celebrity, you need SEO to rank higher on Google.
 You cannot deny its importance in the promotion of your blog.

-Besides, a good SEO optimized blog won’t need much-paid promotions.
-The advertising and blog marketing budget will below and you can spend that amount on something other than marketing.
+- An excellent SEO-optimized blog won’t need much-paid promotions.
+The advertising and blog marketing budget will be below, and you can spend that amount on something other than marketing.

 Moral: Don’t live in a denial mode, do the SEO!